Outcome vs Process Goals: The Distinction That Decides Whether You Finish

 The three types of goals operate in a linear relationship that creates a powerful framework for achievement.
 Process goals feed into performance goals, which ultimately lead to outcome goals.
 This relationship provides both structure and flexibility in your approach.

 For optimal results, maintain focus on your process goals about 80% of the time.
-This approach acknowledges that consistency isn’t about perfection—it’s about regular progress through manageable actions you can sustain over time.
+This approach acknowledges that consistency is not about perfection; it is about regular progress through manageable actions you can sustain over time.

 Ramon’s Take